mcdemarco/conclar/public/info.md

 > Elevators accessing hotel function space are in an alcove near the entrance to the downward escalators.

 > Preferred Seating for vision, hearing, or mobility-impaired individuals will be available in all program rooms.
 Several seats will be marked with "Reserved for Access" signs.

+> As a proof of concept, we will have a screen with automated captioning of activities in Harbor II.

 > Boskone will **not** have ASL Interpretation available.